Support for sustainable development through waste management strategies

-Highlights from the results obtained from the waste management projects carried out in 2018 at Türk Telekom are as follows.
+Highlights from the results of waste management and Zero Waste projects carried out in Türk Telekom in 2020:

-- Saving of 1,054 pine trees from being cut with the recycling of 62 tonnes of waste paper.
+- 10,795 trees were saved from being cut by recycling of 635 tons of waste paper.